guide

 How much does it cost to run a washing machine?

 On average, a 6 litre washing machine uses around 1kWh for an hour’s wash.
-So if your rate is 16p per kWh, at 2 washes a week, it would cost you around £16 a year.
-According to the Energy Saving Trust, using an A++ rated washing machine could save you around £65 over its 11-year lifetime.
+That’s around 57p per wash, according to the Centre for Sustainable Energy10 – nearly £60 a year if you do 2 washes a week.
+According to the Energy Saving Trust, using an A rated washing machine could save you around £85 over its 11-year lifetime11.
 To save the most energy, make sure you’re only washing with a full load, and use low temperatures whenever possible.